 Meet your team

-The team of educators who have come together to support Teacher Leaders for Inclusion know that collaboration is key to inclusive environments.
-Team members, committed to promoting Disability Studies in Education, have built content for teacher leaders to use in their practice and to share with colleagues.
+The team of educators who have come together to support Anti-Ableist Teaching know that collaboration is key to inclusive environments.
+Team members, committed to promoting Disability Studies in Education and/or Disability Justice, have built content for teacher leaders to use in their practice and to share with colleagues.
 Team members have also worked to make the content and website accessible.

 If you are not at the table, you are on the menu and disabled people should not only be at the table but fully participating and leading the charge.